Back to The Church in Exile

 • virtue is formed,

-• and the Faith survives.
+• the faith survives.

 The Mass is the battleground.
 Those who remain faithful to the Mass remain faithful to Christ.

-Our Mother of Sorrows endured:
+Our Lady of Sorrows endured:

 • silence,